Business Improvement Districts & Town Centre Management Database Solutions

 You might want multiple databases to include tourist information and competition entrants for future marketing.

-We have implemented and configured several Act!
-BID databases for a number of clients and helped them on the journey providing advice and best practice in the use of Act! in this environment, they have all been different.
-We have also assisted those clients in setting up email marketing integrated with Act! to provide a targeted and focussed marketing effort to attract more business into the BID area.
-Some solutions have been hereditament ‘centric’ others have been levy payer ‘centric’.
+We have implemented, configured and helped maintain the data in many Act!
+BID databases for a number of clients, they have all been different.
+Some solutions have been hereditament ‘centric’ others have been levy payer or contact ‘centric’.
+We have also assisted clients with integrated email marketing to provide a focussed marketing effort to attract more business into the BID area.